OriginalEXE/Optimize-Images-Resizing/readme.txt

 2. Difference between before and after running the plugin under a default theme (Twenty Sixteen).

 == Changelog ==

+= 1.3.0 =
+* Improve the plugin UI and UX by providing a more meaningful feedback (plugin will now tell you how many images it removed exactly and show the list of files that got removed).
+* Introduce WP-CLI support (props @charlesLF).
+* Fix issues with the plugin localization support.
+* Declare WordPress 4.5 compatibility.

 = 1.2.1 =
 * Declare WordPress 4.4 compatibility.